Laci1953/RC2014-CPM/ADVENTURE/readme.txt

 (presumably in the PC's limited memory).

 Adapted for HiTech C Z80 under CP/M by Ladislau Szilagyi, Oct.
+2023

-2023 Uncommented Daimler's disabled verbs - game is complete again !
+I uncommented Daimler's disabled verbs - game is complete again !
-Added a new pseudo-random number generator (Xorshift)
+I also changed the random number generator (now it is the Xorshift)

 Hint: if you get lost, see CaveMap.jpg